ilmihur/depthscanner/README.md

 ## Getting Started

 The recommended way to install **depthscanner** is to use [Anaconda/conda](https://conda.io/docs/).
-Open Anaconda Prompt as administrator and follow the steps below.
+Once you have Anaconda installed, open 'Anaconda Prompt' as administrator and follow the steps below.

 Create a conda environment with python 2.7: